Women’s History Month: Astro Alexandra’s Space Story

 3) What excites you most about space?

-The reason I love learning about space is because there is an infinite amount to learn!
+The reason I love learning about space is that there is an infinite amount to learn.
 It will never end.
-We’re never going to know everything.
-There’s always going to be another star, another galaxy, another planet … someday extraterrestrial life.
-It’s never going to become stagnant or boring.
+We are never going to know everything.
+There is always going to be another star, another galaxy, another planet, and someday, extraterrestrial life.
+It is never going to become stagnant or boring.

-Another thing that excites me is there are quite a few new telescopes on the horizon.
-The one that I’m most thrilled about is the Nancy Grace Roman Space Telescope, which is in development.
-I believe it’s launching in 2027.
+Another thing that excites me is that there are quite a few new telescopes on the horizon.
+The one I am most thrilled about is the Nancy Grace Roman Space Telescope, which is in development.
+I believe it is launching in 2027.
 It is equivalent to Hubble’s visible light, but with a field of view that is thirty times that of James Webb.
-So, it’s going to be able to map the Universe.
+So it is going to be able to map the Universe.

 We all cheer each other on personally and professionally.
-We celebrate each others promotions, graduations, and engagements.
-We all woke up early and live streamed (and cried) as one of the women in our group message, Katya Echazarreta, became the first Mexican woman in space.
+We celebrate each other’s promotions, graduations, and engagements.
+We all woke up early and live streamed, and cried, as one of the women in our group message, Katya Echazarreta, became the first Mexican woman in space.
 (Learn more about Katya’s story here.)
-It’s a very supportive and exciting community full of extremely talented and brilliant women.
+It is a very supportive and exciting community, full of extremely talented and brilliant women.

 Astro Alexandra and other women space communicators.